grzegorzorlowski/word-repeater/.ai/flashcards-endpoint-implementation-plan.md

 7. **Testing and Documentation**:
    - Write unit tests covering successful processing, validation failures, and error scenarios.
    - Update API documentation to reflect the endpoint specification and expected behaviors.

+## 10. Notes
+- **Source Column**: All AI-generated flashcards have `source = "ai_generated"` to distinguish them from manually created flashcards (`source = "manual"`).
+- **Status Column**: All AI-generated flashcards start with `status = "pending"` and require user accept/reject decision.
+Once accepted, status changes to "active".
+If rejected, flashcard is soft-deleted (deleted_at timestamp set).
+- **Accept/Reject Workflow**: Users must explicitly accept or reject each AI-generated flashcard through the `/api/flashcards/{id}/decision` endpoint before it becomes active.